Updating and upgrading Bareos

 This has to be done as database administrator.
 On most platforms Bareos knows only about the credentials to access the Bareos database, but not about the database administrator credentials to modify the database schema.

 However, this script requires administration access to the database.
-Depending on your distribution and your database, this requires different preparations.
+Depending on your distribution, this requires different preparations.

 su postgres -c /usr/lib/bareos/scripts/update_bareos_tables su postgres -c /usr/lib/bareos/scripts/grant_bareos_privileges

 The grant_bareos_privileges command is required, if new databases tables are introduced.
 It does not hurt to run it multiple times.